 Remembering the dead and missing in Florida condo collapse

-Authorities have identified four of the five people whose bodies were found after the terrifying collapse of a 12-story beachfront condominium in Surfside, just north of Miami Beach.
-More than 150 others are missing as rescuers painstakingly search through the rubble of the Champlain Towers South.
+Authorities have identified four of the nine people confirmed to have died after the collapse of a 12-story beachfront condominium in Florida.
+About 150 others remained missing Sunday as rescuers painstakingly searched through the rubble of the Champlain Towers South.
 The Associated Press has been reporting brief descriptions of the victims.

 The Miami-Dade Police Department said the dead include Stacie Dawn Fang, Manuel LaFont and Antonio and Gladys Lozano.